thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 ### Phase 3 Publish prominent glossaries

 **Challenge**
-To bootstrap a sharable glossary network, we want to stand up large, authoritative glossaries behind a web service using the _common glossary_ format.
+To bootstrap a shareable glossary network, we want to stand up large, authoritative glossaries behind a web service using the _common glossary_ format.
 This will enable downstream projects to build derived, project-specific glossaries.

 **How**
 The authors of the open source [Paneron](https://github.com/paneron/paneron) glossary have committed to publishing glossaries via the _common glossary_ format, once developed.

 This software is used by large glossary publishers, such as:

 +   The 180,000+ entries in the [IEC Electropedia](https://www.electropedia.org/), the world's authoritative electrotechnical terminology-set.
 +   The glossary of spatial terms from the Open Geospatial Consortium and ISO TC211.

 We will reach out to other glossary publishers and encourage their participation.
 If you own a glossary you'd like to publish, then please connect with us.